autoinvent/conveyor/README.md

 ## Scripts

-- `pnpm dev` - start a development server with hot reload.
+- `pnpm dev` - start a development server for testing the conveyor library with hot reload.
-- `pnpm build` - build for production.
-The generated files will be on the `dist` folder.
+- `pnpm build` - build library for production.
+The generated files will be on the `dist` folder. `pnpm pack` will package these files into a tarball for install.
 - `pnpm preview` - locally preview the production build.
 - `pnpm test` - run tests in watch mode.
 - `pnpm test:ci` - run tests once without watch mode.